 He says he can talk about enlightenment because he is enlightened.
 He does not however, in my opinion, have the same state of consciousness as the Buddha.
 So he's not as much an expert on enlightenment as he thinks he is.
 They might state that it is beyond the mind, but other people have managed to explain it well enough.
 The state of consciousness is one thing, what you have chosen to believe about it is another.

 Your experience is that everything is part of you.
 You might interpret that to mean that you are part of a cosmic consciousness, but that is your interpretation.
 Not your experience.
 I can just hear you saying "Enlightenment isn't an experience!"
-To experience something you have to have duality and in enlightenment there is no duality.
+To experience something you have to have duality and in enlightenment there is no duality (so they keep saying).
 Don't pretend that you live in nonduality - it is far from being a permanent state.

 The state of consciousness found in Lifewave enlightenment is intermittent.
 That's another thing they don't tell you.
 Some have said it is permanent, but it is only permanent in one way.
 Ken Wilber says that the state he calls One Taste doesn't last but in a way you feel that you have never left it.1